mahnazzzz/DBAssignment6/README.md

 In the stackexchange forum for coffee (coffee.stackexchange.com), write a query which return the displayName and title of all posts which with the word `grounds`in the title.

 > If you want to challenge yourself a bit, use the ubuntu stackexchange instead, and search for `grep` rather than `grounds` in this and exercise 5.

+### Hand-in:
+* Hand in the query.
+Show the execution plan for the query (if you cannot get the graphical, show the tabular).
+* Document that there is no real cost to the join to get the display name instead of just the userid.
+You can do that by running an other query with no join and then show that there is no major difference.

+### Review:
+* Are you able to verify there is no major difference?
+* Do you agree with the explanation?
+* If you find the explanation good or bad - say so, and be constructive.

+## Exercise 5
+Add a full text index to the `posts` table and change the query from exercise 4 so it no longer scans the entire `posts` table.

+### Hand-in:
+* the revised query
+* the sql needed to add your index
+	* in particular your choice between a "natural language" full-text search and a "boolean" full-text search.
+* documentation of efficiency in the form of an execution plan

+### Review:
+* Are you able to reproduce the difference?
+* Do you belive this is the optimal query?
+* If you belive you have a better solution, say so - and be constructive.